nohwnd/nohwnd.github.io/source/_posts/Testing-class-based-DSC-resources-with-Pester.md

 ---
 title: Testing class based DSC resources with Pester
 date: 2015-04-30
-tags: powershell, pester, dsc, testing
+tags:
+ - powershell
+ - pester
+ - dsc
+ - testing
 ---

 _I am using PowerShell version 5.0.10018.0 for the examples.
 This version of PowerShell ships with the WMF February 2015 Preview package that you can download here._